People Manager as Coaches

 · Transformational Leadership: How can I challenge convention and move my team to another place to get results which are way beyond the targets?

-There is a huge benefit of having coaching conversations.
+There is a huge benefit to having coaching conversations.
 Coaching helps one to get better at themselves.
 Or we should say a better version of themselves.
 It helps them grow in a direction that helps them.
 Many a time, performance appraisals don’t go well because the time duration between the goals and the review happens almost a year apart.
 People need constant feedback for their actions and only with the feedback they can improve.
 Constructive feedback helps the team member’s growth.

 In the coaching continuum, the leader as a manager is on one end while the leader as a coach is on the other.
-In the Leader as a Manager, the leader pushes people to solve their problems by instructing, advising, and telling them.
+In Leader as a Manager, the leader pushes people to solve their problems by instructing, advising, and telling them.
 On the Leader as a Coach, the leader pulls them and help solve their problems by using Inquiry.
 It happens through influencing, listening, and reflecting.

 To understand more, listen to the webcast from Leanpitch App.